Esri/arcgis-maps-sdk-unity-samples/samples_project/Assets/SampleViewer/Samples/StreamLayer/readme.md

 ### Getting the data

-This sample subscribe to a [stream service](https://enterprise.arcgis.com/en/geoevent/latest/disseminate-and-notify/stream-services.htm) on [ArcGIS GeoEvent Server](https://enterprise.arcgis.com/en/geoevent/latest/get-started/what-is-arcgis-geoevent-server.htm) using a WebSocket to receive data.
+This sample subscribes to a [stream service](https://enterprise.arcgis.com/en/geoevent/latest/disseminate-and-notify/stream-services.htm) on [ArcGIS GeoEvent Server](https://enterprise.arcgis.com/en/geoevent/latest/get-started/what-is-arcgis-geoevent-server.htm) using a WebSocket to receive data.

 Client applications will need to construct a subscription request which includes both the WebSocket URL.
 The format of the request is illustrated below; make sure to include `subscribe` in the request: